jlimadev/aws-certification-cloud-practitioner-notes/notes/db/README.md

 Use cases: Business Analytics, Building Visualizations, Perform ad-hoc analysis, get insights using data

 Fully integrated with AWS DBs: RDS, Aurora, Athena, S3, DynamoDB, Redshift

+## Amazon DocumentDB

+Amazon DocumentDB is the AWS implementation of MongoDB.
+It is a NoSQL database and optimized to run in cloud.

+- It is used to store, query and index JSON data.
+- Fully managed database, highly available with replication across 3 AZs.
+- Storage grows automatically from 10gb to 64TB.
+- Automatically scales to workloads with millions of requests per second.